 "Indian banks are also largely cushioned from the recent depreciation of the rupee.
-That's primarily because they are domestically funded in local currency, and foreign currency assets and liabilities are mostly matched," Standard & Poor's said.
+That's primarily because they are domestically funded in local currency, and foreign currency assets and liabilities are mostly matched," it said in a release.

 The report based on Asia-Pacific banks said they have adequate buffers to withstand currency depreciation, and lenders in the region appear fairly well-padded against the recent fall in currency value.

 "Many banks in key Asia-Pacific markets are sufficiently insulated against the strain on their local currency typically because of their low foreign currency exposure and hedging policies," said Standard & Poor's credit analyst Geeta Chugh.